MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Multi-Source Policy Aggregation

 where $\theta\sub{agg}\in\mathbb{R}^{K\times D}$ is a matrix of trainable parameters, $\odot$ is the element-wise multiplication, and $\mathds{1}^K$ is the all-ones vector of length $K$. $\theta\sub{agg}$ is neither normalized nor regularized, and can scale each action of each policy independently.
-This means that we do not merely adaptively interpolate action spaces, but more flexibly emphasize informative source actions while suppressing irrelevant ones.
+This means that unlike A2T~\cite{rajendran:attend} method, we do not merely adaptively interpolate action spaces, but more flexibly emphasize informative source actions while suppressing irrelevant ones.
+Furthermore, in contrast to A2T method that trains a new network from scratch to map states to aggregation weights, our approach directly estimates $\theta\sub{agg}$ in a state-independent fashion, as differences in environmental dynamics would affect optimal actions in the entire state space rather than a part of it.

-\paragraph{Predicting Residuals around Aggregated Actions} Moreover, we learn auxiliary network $F\sub{aux}: \mathcal{S}\rightarrow\mathcal{A}$ jointly with $F\sub{agg}$, to predict residuals around the aggregated actions. $F\sub{aux}$ is used to improve the target policy training in two ways.
+\paragraph{Predicting Residuals around Aggregated Actions.} Moreover, we learn auxiliary network $F\sub{aux}: \mathcal{S}\rightarrow\mathcal{A}$ jointly with $F\sub{agg}$, to predict residuals around the aggregated actions. $F\sub{aux}$ is used to improve the target policy training in two ways.
 1) If the aggregated actions from $F\sub{agg}$ are already useful in the target environment instance, $F\sub{aux}$ will correct them for a higher expected return.
 2) Otherwise, $F\sub{aux}$ learns the target task while leveraging $F\sub{agg}$ as a prior to have a guided exploration process.
 Any network could be used for $F\sub{aux}$ as long as it is parameterized and fully differentiable.
 Finally, the MULTIPOLAR function is formulated as:

-where $\theta\sub{aux}$ denotes a set of trainable parameters for $F\sub{aux}$.
-Note that the idea of predicting residuals for a source policy has also been presented by \citet{Silver2018,Johannink2018,Rana2019}.
-The main difference here is that, while these works just \emph{add} raw action outputs provided from a \emph{single} hand-engineered source policy, we adaptively aggregate actions from multiple source policies in order to obtain a more flexible and canonical representation.
+where $\theta\sub{aux}$ denotes the set of trainable parameters of $F\sub{aux}$.
+Note that the idea of predicting residuals for a source policy has also been presented in \cite{Silver2018,Johannink2018}.
+The main difference here is that, while these works just \emph{add} raw action outputs provided from a \emph{single} hand-engineered source policy, we adaptively aggregate actions from multiple source policies to exploit them flexibly.